Breaking Down the Latest CARB Updates on California Climate Disclosure Laws (the 200s)

 Deadlines and requirements are coming fast, but there’s still time to prepare.
 Here’s how to stay ahead:

 ✅ Contact us for support: Our team can help you navigate requirements, design reporting strategies, and ensure compliance.
-Contact us at california@agendi.co.
+Contact us at california@agendi.co or sign up for a free 30-minute discovery call.

 ✅ Get started: Begin organizing your emissions data and climate risk assessments – early preparation reduces last-minute risk.